rust-lang/rust-forge/src/release/backporting.md

-# Beta Backporting
+# Backporting

-There's a steady trickle of patches that need to be ported to the beta branch.
+There's a steady trickle of patches that need to be ported to the beta and stable branch.
 Only a few people are even aware of the process, but this is actually something anybody can do.

-## Backporting in `rust-lang/rust`
+## Beta backporting in `rust-lang/rust`

 When somebody identifies a PR that should be backported to beta they tag it [`beta-nominated`](https://github.com/rust-lang/rust/pulls?q=is%3Apr+is%3Aclosed+label%3Abeta-nominated).
 That means they want one of the teams to evaluate whether the patch should be backported.
-I also suggest applying the `I-nominated` and and a `T-` (team) tag as appropriate: that'll _really_ get their attention.
+It is also suggested applying the `I-nominated` and and a `T-` (team) tag as appropriate: that'll _really_ get their attention.
 Anybody with triage access is free to make these tags.
 Backports are mostly done to fix regressions.
 If the team thinks it should be backported they'll then additionally tag it